-Another general rule is that with the setting [Device Para / Acknowledge] "Remote Reset" = "inactive", only manual acknowledgments () "Manual Acknowledgment (by Pressing the C Key at the Panel)") directly at the panel are functional.
-All other acknowledgement types, including collective acknowledgments using Smart view () are silently ignored.
+Another general rule is that with the setting [Device Para / Acknowledge] "Remote Reset" = "inactive", only manual acknowledgments ( > "Manual Acknowledgment (by Pressing the C Key at the Panel)") directly at the panel are functional.
+All other acknowledgment types, including collective acknowledgments using Smart view ( > "Collective Acknowledgment (via Smart view or at the Panel)"), are silently ignored.

-And in any case, the latching of binary outputs is always reset only after the timer "t-Off Delay" has elapsed.
+And in any case, the latching of binary outputs is always reset only after the timer \\\\t-Off Delay\\ has elapsed.